Valentin-Siebenkees/Valentin-Siebenkees/README.md

 📜 Bachelor Thesis: Worked on a distance calibration process for focusable lenses of luminance measuring cameras using virtual images.

 📜 Master Thesis: Conducted research as well as subjective and objective testing at Siemens Healthineers to improve the perceived quality of remote scanning with medical scanners.
+This involved developing a C++ program to manipulate a video signal in order to simulate varying frame rates and compression levels, as well as a Python GUI to guide through the subjective testing process and to document the retrieved data.

 Passionate about the intersection of technology and human perception, I enjoy working on projects that involve image & video processing, light & optics, and machine learning.
 I thrive in uniting these topics in the medical sector to improve healthcare in the future.